Fisher Phillips Appoints Martin Thompson to Senior Attorney at Memphis Office

 MEMPHIS, TN (April 30, 2015) – Fisher Phillips has announced that Martin F. Thompson has joined the firm’s Memphis office as Senior Attorney.
 A Fellow of the Tennessee Bar Foundation, member of the Order of Barristers and member of the Labor & Employment Sections of the Memphis Bar Association and the American Bar Association, Thompson brings over 35 years of management representation experience in the field of labor and employment law to the firm.

-“Martin’s management side expertise, combined with his widespread network in the Memphis community, make him a tremendous asset to the team,” said Jeff Weintraub, Memphis Regional Managing Partner at Fisher Phillips.
+“Martin’s management side experience, combined with his widespread network in the Memphis community, make him a tremendous asset to the team,” said Jeff Weintraub, Memphis Regional Managing Partner at Fisher Phillips.
 “Martin demonstrates excellence in legal ability, dedication to client service, professionalism and integrity, all of which are at the core of what our firm stands for.”

 As Senior Attorney, Thompson will continue to practice all aspects of labor and employment law and labor relations.
 On issues concerning wage and hour laws, he has successfully resolved numerous agency complaints and defended clients in some of the largest class action overtime cases filed by the U. S. Department of Labor.
 Thompson has extensive experience in federal and state courts and before the numerous government agencies dealing with labor or employment-related matters.
 He is admitted to practice before the state courts of Tennessee, and has defended clients in the federal courts in Tennessee, Mississippi, Arkansas, Alabama, Georgia, Florida, Nebraska, Missouri, the Carolinas, California, Nevada, Oregon, and the Fifth, Sixth and Eleventh Circuit Courts of Appeals.